Ahmedbm98/Weather-app/README.md

 # Overview

-This app provides daily weather forecasts, which helps users prepare for specific weather conditions, Its interface is easy to use, The app is responsive and suitable for all screens, whether mobile, tablet, or larger screens
+This app provides daily weather forecasts, which helps users prepare for specific weather conditions, Its interface is easy to use, and The app is responsive and suitable for all screens, whether mobile, tablet, or larger screens

 # Features